federicoverly/ReactNative_Pokedex/README.md

 ### React Native Image Colors

 Super interesting library to fetch the prominent colors of an image.
 Used here to change the background depending on the Pokemon.
 Take a look [here](https://npmmirror.com/package/react-native-image-colors)

+### React Native Linear Gradient

+The library is used to generate a gradient from the main colors of the movie.
+[Here](https://github.com/react-native-linear-gradient/react-native-linear-gradient) for more.